Nespresso: History

-In later years there was friction between Favre—who came up with the concept and developed the first machines—and Gaillard, who made the machine a commercial success.
+In later years there was friction between Favre—who devised the concept and developed the first machines—and Gaillard, who made the machine a commercial success.
 Favre resigned in 1990 after personality clashes, and the two men were critical of each other.
 Gaillard left Nestlé in 1997 after falling out with CEO Peter Brabeck-Letmathe.
 He claimed that the original idea for Nespresso was bought by Nestlé in 1973, and did not come from Favre, though Nespresso denies this.
 In 2008 Gaillard launched a company that sold biodegradable capsules for Nespresso machines, competing with Nespresso.

-In 2022, the company became a certified B Corporation.
+In 2022, Nespresso became a certified B Corporation.

 Nespresso system

 Machines

 Nespresso sells or licenses a number of different machines mostly made in Europe.
-The machines carry well-known kitchen-equipment manufacturers' names such as Krups, Breville, and DeLonghi, but are mostly manufactured by Eugster/Frismag, a Swiss company that is one of the world's largest coffee-machine producers.
+The machines carry well-known kitchen-equipment manufacturers' names such as Krups, Breville, and DeLonghi but are mostly manufactured by Eugster/Frismag, a Swiss company which is one of the world's largest coffee-machine producers.
 DeLonghi manufactures the Lattissima models in Italy exclusively.
 Eugster/Frismag is strictly an original equipment manufacturer (OEM) and does not sell under its own brand.
 In 2000 Nespresso began distributing machines bearing the "Nespresso" brand.
 There are numerous models that range in complexity and price, from the entry level Inissia, U and Pixie ranges.